jbmorley/neko/README.md

 Neko
 ====

 Simple web-based status board for Hudson and Jenkins.
+Neko is a higher-fidelity version of the [cats](http://www.jbmorley.co.uk/blog/2012/09/23/continuous-integration/).

 Screenshots
 -----------